cchrissmm/loggingFramework/README.md

 `logger log01("NAME","VAR01,VAR02,VAR03");`

+And if you want to set the ringbuffer size you can, this sets it to 1000 lines:

+`log01.setBufferSize(1000);`

 Then you just make a string of the data adding the delimator that you want, I've used a comma:

 `String log = String(var01) + "," + String(var02) + "," + String(var03);`